eZmaxinc/eZmax-SDK-go/docs/CreditcarddetailResponseCompound.md

 ### NewCreditcarddetailResponseCompound

-`func NewCreditcarddetailResponseCompound(pkiCreditcarddetailID int32, fkiCreditcardtypeID int32, sCreditcarddetailNumbermasked string, iCreditcarddetailExpirationmonth int32, iCreditcarddetailExpirationyear int32, sCreditcarddetailCivic string, sCreditcarddetailStreet string, sCreditcarddetailZip string, ) *CreditcarddetailResponseCompound`
+`func NewCreditcarddetailResponseCompound(pkiCreditcarddetailID int32, fkiCreditcardtypeID int32, iCreditcarddetailLastdigits int32, iCreditcarddetailExpirationmonth int32, iCreditcarddetailExpirationyear int32, sCreditcarddetailCivic string, sCreditcarddetailStreet string, sCreditcarddetailZip string, ) *CreditcarddetailResponseCompound`

 NewCreditcarddetailResponseCompound instantiates a new CreditcarddetailResponseCompound object This constructor will assign default values to properties that have it defined,